dotCover 2025.3 Help

 dotCover applies these filters to coverage results (coverage tree) after the coverage session is over.
 Use them to exclude nodes you don't want to see at the moment.
 Learn more

-Specify runtime coverage filters in dotCover settings
+Apply runtime coverage filters

-As filters are applied in runtime, dotCover does not include the filtered items into the coverage snapshot and does not show them in the Coverage Results Browser window or in the Unit Test Coverage window .
+As filters are applied in runtime, dotCover does not include the filtered items in the coverage snapshot and does not show them in the Coverage Results Browser window or in the Unit Test Coverage window .

 Add a runtime coverage filter